moorthyrahul/Ascend_Huawei/README.md

    - No GPU implementation for the operation

    This option only works when your tensorflow is not GPU compiled.
-If your tensorflow is GPU supported value of `allow_soft_placement` (True or False) does not matter, even if the device is set as CPU.
-We observe no major difference in training time.
+Since tensorflow is GPU supported the value of `allow_soft_placement` (True or False) does not make a difference.
+This applies even if the device is set as CPU.
+Therefore, we observe no major difference in batch time.

    **Results:**